Jan has been cooking and writing about food for over 20 years. She has cooked on multiple television stations, including

 To care for cast iron that has already been 'seasoned' (it already has a black, sort of shiny surface that's nearly non-stick), just do the following:

 - Don't cook high-acid foods in cast iron.
 Chicken piccata is best done in a different skillet.
-You can use small amounts of acids like wine or orange juice, but keep it small.
+You can use small amounts of acids (like wine, lemon, tomato, or orange juice) without a problem, but try to keep acidic ingredients in check when you're using your cast iron.

-- Periodically season the surface.
+- Periodically re-season the surface.
 On occasion, especially if you use it a lot (or rarely!), rub the interior and exterior of your pan with a thin film of oil, place it upside-down in an oven at 450 to 500°F, and let it sit for an hour.

 That's it—give it a little care, and it will give a lot back to you.